Liu Futong

-Liu Futong (刘福通 (劉福通, Liú Fútōng); d.
-1363) was a leader in the Red Turban Rebellion during the late Yuan dynasty of China.
+Liu Futong (刘福通 (劉福通, Liú Fútōng); 1321–1363) was a leader of the Red Turban Rebellion during the late Yuan dynasty of China.
 He had a major presence in northern China and was killed by Zhang Shicheng in 1363.

 Life

 Liu Futong was recruited by the northern Chinese White Lotus sectarian leader Han Shantong in 1351.
 Earlier that year, the Yuan official Toqto'a had mobilized 150,000 poor farmers to redirect the Yellow River.
 Though the project was ultimately successful, it provided a surplus of disgruntled workers in northern China.
 Liu Futong successfully recruited many of these workers to the Red Turban Rebellion; this resulted in a massive increase in rebel activity from 1351 onwards.
 After Han Shantong was captured and executed by Yuan forces, his son, Han Lin'er, escaped with Liu Futong to Yingzhou where Liu established a base of operations.
 Liu conquered southern Henan in 1352.

 Han Lin'er was proclaimed emperor of the restored Song dynasty in March 1355.
 Though a figurehead, Han's legitimacy as Song emperor (and Liu's personal ideological adherence to the White Lotus sect) helped maintain cohesion amongst the Northern Red Turbans, something which their Southern counterparts lacked.
 Liu Futong's success as a leader was otherwise mixed.
 His army captured Kaifeng, the first capital of the Song dynasty, in June 1358 before making it the new capital.
 This led to a surge of support that allowed Liu to raid Shaanxi and Shanxi, capture parts of Anhui and Shandong, and send his general, Mao Gui, on an expedition to the Yuan capital, Dadu.